zvythrox67/Github-Widget/README.md

 A  desktop widget that shows your live GitHub commit streak, a scrolling contribution calendar, and your most recent repo/commit.
-Minimize it and it collapses into a small always-on-top flame icon you can drag anywhere on screen; click the icon to bring the full widget back.
+Minimize it and it collapses into a small always-on-top flame icon you can drag anywhere on screen; click the icon to bring the full widget back

 ## What it does